AICHAAAAH/olist-profitability-analysis/README.md

 **1. Telephony converts revenue to margin least efficiently of any top-15 category.**
 It generates R$309,860 in revenue (14th among 71 categories) but converts only **49.24%** of that into margin after shipping cost — nearly 21 points below the next-lowest top-15 category (housewares, 59.70%) and less than half the efficiency of the strongest performer (computers, 94.33%).
 Since shipping cost tracks fairly closely with revenue at the category level overall, this gap is unusually specific to telephony and worth a freight-pricing review.

-**2. A quarter of customers drive 39% of revenue — and they've gone quiet.**
+**2. A quarter of customers drive 39.3% of revenue — and they've gone quiet.**
-RFM segmentation identified 22,676 customers (24.3% of the customer base) with historically high spend, contributing R$6.05M in total revenue.
-Their average recency is **364 days** — this segment hasn't purchased in nearly a year.
-Combined with an average order frequency of just 1.03 across the entire customer base, this points to a business built almost entirely on one-time buyers, with no structural mechanism currently in place to bring valuable customers back.
+RFM segmentation identified 22,676 customers (24.3% of the customer base) in the **"Cannot Lose Them"** segment, representing higher-value customers with low recency and frequency scores.
+They contributed R$6.05M in total revenue (39.3% of revenue).
+Their average recency is **364 days**, indicating that this high-value segment has been inactive for nearly a year.
+Combined with an average order frequency of just 1.03 across the entire customer base, this indicates that repeat purchasing is relatively limited.

-**3. Delivery delay is the strongest predictor of customer churn — reinforcing Finding 1.**
-A churn prediction model (Random Forest, ROC-AUC 0.606, built with recency deliberately excluded from the feature set to avoid data leakage) found that delivery delay accounts for **53% of the model's predictive signal** — more than five times the influence of total spend or order value.
-This suggests shipping inefficiency carries both a margin cost (Finding 1) and a customer-retention cost.
+**3. Delivery delay is the strongest predictive signal associated with customer churn — reinforcing Finding 1.**A churn prediction model (Random Forest, ROC-AUC 0.606, built with recency deliberately excluded from the feature set to avoid data leakage) identified delivery delay as the strongest feature, accounting for **53% of the model's feature importance** — more than five times the importance of total spend or order value.
+This suggests shipping inefficiency carries both a margin cost (Finding 1) and a customer-retention risk.
 Model performance is modest in absolute terms and is presented as directional evidence, not a production-ready tool.
 Full methodology in [`notebooks/04_churn_prediction.ipynb`](notebooks/04_churn_prediction.ipynb).

-Full detail and recommended actions: [`reports/executive_summary.pdf`](reports/executive_summary.pdf)
+For the full analysis and recommendations, see the [`Executive Summary`](reports/executive_summary.pdf).

+## Business Recommendations

+- **Review telephony shipping economics** — investigate freight pricing, packaging weight, and dimensions to identify the source of margin erosion.
+- **Launch targeted win-back campaigns** — prioritize high-value inactive customers with long recency before more customer value is lost.
+- **Improve delivery reliability** — investigate delivery delays and consider proactive outreach after significantly delayed orders.

 ## Dashboard

 **Page 1 — Category Profitability**